enszrlu/hulu-clone/README.md

 -   Scroll when hover on corner of Live Anywhere cards
 -   Custom hover bounce on icons
 -   Loading bar on top
+-   Pagination on Homepage to discover more movies & TV series
+-   Search ability with search box toggles when clicked to search button
+-   Pagination on search independent of movies & TV series, shows maximum combined
+-   Placeholder poster for movies & TV series that does not have poster

 ## My process